 String and Pole Simplicity

 Tie strings from a horizontal pole to the ground for a minimalist approach that lets your beans reach for the sky.
 This method is a favorite of mine because it’s super adaptable and easy to adjust as the plants grow.
+You can even use a similar vertical setup for climbing strawberry plants.

 Living Willow Tunnel